 - All moving vehicles are potentially dangerous.

-- Some machinery is inherently hazardous (eg pressure boilers, lifts, lathes).
+- Some machinery is naturally hazardous (eg pressure boilers, lifts, lathes).

-3.3 Any hazardous substances that you use or produce could be a potential cause of injury or ill health.
+Any hazardous substances that you use or produce could cause injury or ill health

 - Inflammable goods that are not properly stored present a fire hazard.